Content

 As always, it’s important to be totally honest with your therapist.
 Don’t feel afraid or ashamed to let them know if you have self-harmed or considered hurting yourself.

-Your therapist is there to help you, and they’ll make sure to take all necessary steps to keep you safe, comfortable and free from harm.
+Your therapist’s job is to help you, and they’ll make sure to take all necessary steps to keep you safe, comfortable, and free from harm.

-Therapy is all about learning and making progress, whether this means gaining more control of your moods and emotions, changing your thinking, adapting your behavior or making progress in specific areas of your life, such as your relationships or overall quality of life.
+Therapy is all about learning and making progress, whether this means gaining more control of your moods and emotions, changing your thinking, adapting your behavior, or making progress in specific areas of your life.

-In order to identify your goals and monitor your progress, your therapist may ask you about the specific things you want to accomplish.
+In order to identify these new goals and monitor your progress, your therapist may ask you about the specific things you want to accomplish.

 Not everyone has a clear idea of what they want to accomplish from therapy, so don’t feel bad or disappointed if you can’t provide a specific goal.